ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 BMI over 30.
 If the exposure is continuous, then GBD estimates the distribution of the exposure variable over the population in each age, sex, year, and location.

-GBD's risk exposures will generally be less reliable than GBD cause of death models, and when designing a risk exposure, it is important to both learn from the GBD modeler what the entity captured by their exposure model is.
+GBD's risk exposures will generally be less reliable than GBD cause-of-death models, and when designing a risk exposure, it is important to both learn from the GBD modeler what the entity captured by their exposure model is.